Optional Intervals Event and Two n-ary Finitary Operations: An Algebraic Framework for Unifying Parallel-Serial Execution and Axiomatizing Simultaneity from an Epistemological Perspective: Applications and Comparisons in Computer Science, Probability Theory and Physics

-Downhill skiing is a winter sport where skiers start one after another in a predetermined order, and only one skier can be on the track at any given time.
-The competition rules require each athlete to ski from the start to the finish, and the one with the shortest time is the champion.
+\EBL \ifincludeFile Downhill skiing is a winter sport characterized by strict sequential starts: skiers compete one after another in a predetermined order, and only one skier is allowed on the track at any time.
+The skier who records the shortest interval is declared the champion

 Assume the competition starts at 10:00:00 Beijing Time on January 7, 2026, corresponding to the Unix timestamp $ts_{\text{start}} = 1736253600$.
-The competition has a total time limit: the last skier must finish within 20 minutes, so the latest allowed finish timestamp is $te_{\max} = ts_{\text{start}} + 1200 = 1736254800$.
+The competition has a total time limit: the last skier must finish within 20 minutes, so the latest allowed finish timestamp is $\TSe_{\max} = \TSs_{\text{start}} + 1200 = 1736254800$.

-Each skier's skiing time has physiological and technical lower and upper bounds.
-Let the fastest possible time for athlete $i$ be $T_{\min}^{(i)} = 90$ seconds (1.5 minutes) and the slowest possible time be $T_{\max}^{(i)} = 120$ seconds (2 minutes).
-For simplicity, we assume that all athletes have the same feasible time intervals, but the model can easily be extended to personalized intervals.
+Each skier's performance is constrained by physiological and technical limits, defining a range of feasible skiing times.
+For simplicity, we assume all skiers have identical feasible time intervals: a minimum (fastest) time of $T_{\min}^{(i)} = 90$ seconds (1.5 minutes) and a maximum (slowest) time of $T_{\max}^{(i)} = 120$ seconds (2 minutes).
+The model can be easily extended to personalized intervals for individual skiers.